Rokhaya Diallo: Afro-feminism, intersectional and "decolonial" feminism

 "I don't see how marking femininity with a veil is more sexist than marking it with high heels or a miniskirt.
 There is no reason to isolate the veil from the rest of the attributes associated with femininity."

-Prostitution
+Sex Work

-She co-authored an op-ed published in Libération on November 21, 2013, taking a stand against the criminalization of clients of prostitution.
-Entitled "Féministes, donc contre la pénalisation des clients" (Feminists, therefore against the criminalization of clients), this article relays the arguments of Médecins du Monde, the Sex Work Union and Act Up-Paris, explaining that the criminalization of clients will increase cases of HIV transmission to prostitutes; it is signed by the "collectif du 8 mars pour toutes" (March 8 for all).
+She co-authored an op-ed published in Libération on November 21, 2013, taking a stand against the criminalization of clients of sex workers.
+Entitled "Féministes, donc contre la pénalisation des clients" (Feminists, therefore against the criminalization of clients), this article relays the arguments of Médecins du Monde, the Sex Work Union and Act Up-Paris, explaining that the criminalization of clients will increase cases of HIV transmission to sex workers; it is signed by the "collectif du 8 mars pour toutes" (March 8 for all).